 • Extra tarpaulins for windbreaks

-• Portable heaters.
-Check they have appropriate safety interlocks.
+• Portable heaters (make sure they have appropriate safety interlocks)

-• Warm clothing and hand protection for maintenance and operating crews
+• Warm work clothing and hand protection for maintenance and operating crews

 • Keep all fire protection-related equipment (e.g., hydrants, hose houses, pumper connections, sprinkler control valves) free of snow and ice for easy access.